gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 ---

 Thanks for clicking.
-In this one I summarize what does it mean to be an open-source company for a small bootstrapped company like Gimlet.io.
+In this one I summarize what does it mean for a small bootstrapped company like Gimlet.io to have an open-source product.

-Hello, I am Laszlo Fogas, the founder of Gimlet.io.
+Hello, I am Laszlo Fogas, the founder of Gimlet.io. 👋

 Buckle up, this is going to be a long one.

 ## A Decade of Open-Source by Default